I have paid attention to the various ebbs and flows of this drama, which is something of a big sideshow.

 (On the book front, found an interesting young adult book about a woman code breaker, Elizebeth Smith Friedman.
 Not a typo.)

 I'll end with a repeat slam against Rep. Nancy Mace (R-SC), who at times tries to come off as reasonable, including being upset at abortion extremism.
-Not voting against leaving open women in the military (including family members of the men) have the means to merely travel to places that still provide abortion access would be a sign she is not a big phony.
+Not voting against leaving open women in the military (including family members of the men) having the means to merely travel to places that still provide abortion access would be a sign she is not a big phony.
 But, only two Republicans voted against that measure.

 This is where we are, including on sex equality, which broadly speaking involves GLBTQ+ rights.
 It's insane.
 But, this is the party that could not convict Trump, who has been a traitor to our values since his campaign helped the Russians "ratfuck" the 2016 elections.